-Before reading further, know that it’s absolutely possible to get acting and modeling work by marketing yourself and I highly recommend all actors and models be proactive in searching for jobs themselves.
-That said, it is often best to have an agent even if only to send jobs you find to your agent for vetting.
+It’s absolutely possible to get acting and modeling work by marketing yourself, and I highly recommend all actors and models be proactive in searching for jobs themselves.
+That said, it is often best to have an agent—even if only to vet jobs you find on your own.
 Why?

 - The agent will make sure it’s a legitimate job.